Preface:

 Rule #2 requires motors with high generator constant.
 Unfortunately, these windings have the highest resistance as well.
 Hence, the output voltage is very sensitive to the load current.

-However, there is another observation in Table 1: The larger the motor, the lower the resistance for a similar speed constant.
+The larger the motor, the lower the resistance for a similar speed constant.

 Rule #3 For stable output voltage over a certain load range, select rather a larger motor where the resistance is lower even on motors with high generator constant.
 The EC-i 40 High Torque motors are very interesting from this point of view. |